Crash test dummy: Hybrid I and II

 General Motors, who had taken over the impetus in developing a reliable and durable dummy, found neither Sierra model satisfied its needs.
 GM engineers decided to combine the best features of the VIP series and Sierra Stan, and so in 1971 Hybrid I was born.

 Hybrid I was what is known as a "50th percentile male" dummy.
 That is to say, it modeled an average male in height, mass, and proportion.
-In cooperation with the Society of Automotive Engineers (SAE), GM shared this design, and a subsequent 50th percentile female dummy, with its competitors.
+In cooperation with the Society of Automotive Engineers (SAE), GM shared this design with its competitors.

 Since then, considerable work has gone into creating more and more sophisticated dummies.
 Hybrid II was introduced in 1972, with improved shoulder, spine, and knee responses, and more rigorous documentation.
 Hybrid II became the first dummy to comply with the American Federal Motor Vehicle Safety Standard (FMVSS) for testing of automotive lap and shoulder belts.
 In 1973, a 50th percentile male dummy was released, and the National Highway Traffic Safety Administration (NHTSA) undertook an agreement with General Motors to produce a model exceeding Hybrid II's performance in a number of specific areas.

 Though a great improvement over cadavers for standardized testing purposes, Hybrid I and Hybrid II were still very crude, and their use was limited to developing and testing seat belt designs.
 A dummy was needed which would allow researchers to explore injury-reduction strategies.
 It was this need that pushed GM researchers to develop the current Hybrid line, the Hybrid III family of crash test dummies.